mrfdev/1MB/Resources/PyroFishingPro/docs/features.md

 The Totem's passive effects work in the radius and 30 blocks above and 30 blocks below the particles.

 You can ask other fishers on the 1MB server to see their totem to learn how to build one.

+In `/fish menu` you can click on `Totem` item.

+TODO: more info about totem, maybe build instructions

 ## Tournaments
 Sometimes we have short or longer fishing tournaments.
 Some are announced ahead of time during special server events, others spontaneously happen throughout the month.
 We also have a weekly tournament on set days and times.
 Ask around in-game or on our Discord if other players have figured out yet which days and times.